 Our home

-With the generous support of the Catholic Archdiocese, the Adelaide Holocaust Museum has housed in the historic Fennescey House at 33 Wakefield Street.
-This State heritage-listed building is located in the grounds of St Francis Xavier’s Cathedral and prior to it becoming the museum, accommodated Centacare Catholic Family Services.
+With the generous support of the Catholic Archdiocese, the Adelaide Holocaust Museum is housed in Fennescey House at 33 Wakefield Street, Adelaide.
+This State heritage-listed building is located in the grounds of St Francis Xavier’s Cathedral.
+Prior to becoming the museum, Fennescey House accommodated Centacare Catholic Family Services.

 Fennescey House first opened in 1941 as the Catholic Church’s Education Offices.
 The building is named after its patrons, husband and wife John and Mary Fennescey, two of the Adelaide Archdiocese’s most generous benefactors.
 They donated £20,000 towards its construction.
 It was designed by local architect Herbert Jory (1888-1966) in the Gothic Revival style.

 John Fennescey (1866-1948) and Mary Jane Fennescey née Hanrahan (1878-1946) were both children of Irish migrants who had grown up on the Yorke Peninsula near Wallaroo.
-John was a successful farmer by the time they married in 1904, and Mary had already begun buying commercial properties in the area and doing charitable works for the Catholic Church.
-John eventually inherited his six brothers’ farms.
+A successful farmer by the time they married in 1904, John had already established himself in the industry, while Mary had begun purchasing commercial properties and engaging in charitable works for the Catholic Church.
+Over time, John inherited his six brothers’ farms.
 Realizing that they would have no children of their own, the Fennesceys decided to help the then impoverished Catholic Church in South Australia.
-In the 1920s they sold nearly all their country properties and retired to Glenelg.
+In the 1920s, they sold nearly all their country properties and retired to Glenelg.
 For the next twenty years, they continued to donate large sums of money to the Adelaide Diocese for buildings and land in both the suburbs and the city.

 Our Staff